-Weisbrod’s service in government extends back to the Lindsay administration, which he joined as a young lawyer at the Department of Relocation.
-He was appointed by Mayor Koch to spearhead the city’s efforts to transform Times Square, and he also served as the Executive Director of the New York City Department of City Planning and Chairman of the New York City Loft Board.
-As president of New York State’s 42nd Street Development Project, Weisbrod led the effort to revitalize Times Square, transforming it into a global hub for tourism and entertainment.
+Mr. Weisbrod’s service in government extends back to the Lindsay administration, which he joined as a young lawyer at the Department of Relocation.
+He was appointed by Mayor Koch to spearhead the city’s efforts to transform Times Square, and he also served as the executive director of the New York City Department of City Planning and Chairman of the New York City Loft Board.
+As president of New York State’s 42nd Street Development Project, Mr. Weisbrod led the effort to revitalize Times Square, transforming it into a global hub for tourism and entertainment.

-Under Mayor Dinkins, Weisbrod was the Founding President of the New York City Economic Development Corporation, where he negotiated the United States Tennis Association’s 99-year lease in Flushing Meadows-Corona Park — regarded as one of the most beneficial municipal sports deals in the nation — as well as the transaction that brought Harlem its first major supermarket, the Pathmark on 125th Street.
+Under Mayor Dinkins, Mr. Weisbrod was the founding president of the New York City Economic Development Corporation, where he negotiated the United States Tennis Association’s 99-year lease in Flushing Meadows-Corona Park — regarded as one of the most beneficial municipal sports deals in the nation — as well as the transaction that brought Harlem its first major supermarket, the Pathmark on 125th Street.

-Weisbrod also served as the President of the real estate division of Trinity Church.
-He is a former Trustee of the Ford Foundation and the Urban Land Institute.
+Mr. Weisbrod also served as president of the real estate division of Trinity Church.
+He is a former trustee of the Ford Foundation and the Urban Land Institute.
 He was previously a partner at the firm HR&A from 2011 through February 2014, where he managed the successful rezoning of the Hudson Square area in Manhattan into a dynamic hub for creative industries and new housing, including up to 700 affordable units.